 Longueville House Hotel

 Mallow Co Cork

 Set in 500 acres of private wooded grounds and gardens just west of Mallow, the O’Callaghan family’s elegant Georgian mansion overlooking the River Blackwater offers sumptuous accommodation, elegant day rooms with open fires, and a cosy drawing room bar.
-Dine in the wonderful restored Turner conservatory, which is romantically draped with muslin and candlelit at night, or the adjoining Presidents Restaurant (named after the family collection of specially commissioned portraits of all Ireland’s past presidents), either of which make a stunning setting for William O’Callaghan’s memorable dinners, based on produce from the river, farm and garden – and, if you’re lucky, there might even be a glass of the estate wine, ‘Coisreal Longueville’.
+Dine in the wonderful restored Turner conservatory, which is romantically draped with muslin and candlelit at night, or the cosy Presidents Restaurant (named after the family collection of specially commissioned portraits of all Ireland’s past presidents), either of which make a stunning setting for William O’Callaghan’s memorable meals, based on produce from the river, farm and garden – including the delicious Longueville House Cider and Longueville House Apple Brandy, both made on the premises from their own apples.
 (Open Wed-Sun all year, other times for groups by arrangement.)

 The Cliff House Hotel

 Ardmore Co Waterford